 Why Audience Definition Determines Revenue

-Platforms prioritize signals like comments, saves, and shares — these come from content aligned to a clearly defined audience persona.
+In 2026, platforms prioritize trust-weighted engagement — including saves, profile visits, completion rate, and repeat viewers — all of which depend on content aligned to a clearly defined audience persona.
 Audience clarity influences:

 • Swimwear fit, coverage level, and fabric choice